larsjaakko/nextgenstats-spider/README.md

 * [scrapy-selenium](https://github.com/clemfromspace/scrapy-selenium)
 * [pandas](https://github.com/pandas-dev/pandas)

 To install them to your system, follow instructions provided by their maintainers.
+I recommend installing Python using [Anaconda](https://www.anaconda.com/distribution/), which will also include Pandas.

 To use Selenium with Scrapy, you also need to install a [supported browser](https://www.seleniumhq.org/about/platforms.jsp) as well as the corresponding driver.
 Nextgenstats-spider is currently written to run with Firefox using geckodriver, although you can modify it to run with your browser and driver of choice.
 See instructions on installing geckodriver on Mac OS X [here](https://www.kenst.com/2016/12/installing-marionette-firefoxdriver-on-mac-osx/) or Windows [here](https://www.softwaretestinghelp.com/geckodriver-selenium-tutorial/).